Stephen Kiprotich has proved a marathon maestro in the red-hot heat of championship competition.

 In 2015 he had to settle for sixth in the defence of his World marathon title in Beijing, but had the satisfaction of setting a Ugandan record (2:06:33) earlier that year when finishing second in the Tokyo Marathon.

-He crossed the line fourth at the 2016 Tokyo Marathon and last year finished runner-up at both the Hamburg and Fukuoka Marathons.
-In April, he placed fifth in Hamburg (2:07:57).
+He crossed the line fourth at the 2016 Tokyo Marathon and in 2017 finished runner-up at both the Hamburg and Fukuoka Marathons.
+Last April, he placed fifth in Hamburg (2:07:57).

 Did You Know?